-- (44) Interest rate risk charge is the difference between the change in the value of interest rate sensitive assets and liabilities and involves both the impact of changing interest rates on assets and liabilities and mismatching of assets and liabilities. - 1.
-Risk charge for interest rate mismatch risks shall be applicable only for life insurance funds and non-life insurance funds with discounted liabilities. - 2.
-The amount of interest rate risk charge is the highest deviation under the downward shock or upward shocks on the assets and liabilities. - a) calculate the value of the guaranteed liabilities and the market value of interest rate related exposures (assets) under the base scenario (referred to as L and L, respectively).
+- (44) Interest rate risk charge is the difference between the change in the value of interest rate sensitive assets and liabilities and involves both the impact of changing interest rates on assets and liabilities and mismatching of assets and liabilities.
+Risk charge for interest rate risks shall be applicable to all assets, liabilities and financial instruments whose solvency valuation is sensitive to changes in the risk-free interest rates term structure. - (44a) For life insurance funds and non-life insurance funds with discounted liabilities, the amount of interest rate risk charge is the highest unfavourable deviation of the net asset value at entity level (NAV) under the downward shock or upward shocks on the assets and liabilities, calculated with following steps: - a) calculate the value of the guaranteed liabilities and the market value of interest rate related exposures (assets) under the base scenario (referred to as L and L, respectively).
 L is the value of the guaranteed insurance liabilities derived based on the valuation basis which includes a MOBE and discounted with the relevant risk-free interest rate curves set out in points (10.3 to 10.5) in Annexure II. - b) calculate the value of the guaranteed liabilities and the value of interest rate related exposures (assets) under the increasing interest rate scenario, referred to as L1 and L1, respectively. - c) calculate the value of the guaranteed liabilities and the value of interest rate related exposures (assets) under the decreasing interest rate scenario, referred to as L2 and L2, respectively

 Scenarios Value of interest rate exposures (1) Liability value (2) Deviation (1) - (2)

 Base L L D

-Increasing interest L1 L1 D1
+Increasing interest rate L1 L1 D1

-rate

-Decreasing interest L2 L2 D2
+Decreasing interest rate L2 L2 D2

-rate

-3. The base yield curve shall be multiplied by (1 + stress_up), and (1 - stress_down), for the increasing and decreasing scenarios respectively.
+The base yield curve shall be multiplied by $(1 + stress_up)$, and $(1 - stress_down)$, for the increasing and decreasing scenarios respectively.